Bargaining is not an accepted practice. You are expected to pay advertised rates.

-Before you check in for your departing flight at Keflavík, go to the refund office at Arion Banki and present your completed tax-free form, passport, receipts/invoices and purchases.
+Before you check in for your departing flight at Keflavík, go to the refund office at Arion Banki (located in the arrival hall opposite the car-rental counter) and present your completed tax-free form, passport, receipts/invoices and purchases.
 Make sure the goods are unused.
 Opening hours of the office match flight schedules.

 If you're departing Iceland from Reykjavík airport or a harbour, go to the customs office before check-in.

-- Public payphones are elusive in Iceland.
-You may find them outside post offices, bus stations and petrol stations.
+- Public payphones are extremely elusive in Iceland, but you may find them outside larger bus stations and petrol stations.
 Many accept credit cards as well as coins.
-Local calls are charged at around kr20 per minute.

 - To make international calls from Iceland, first dial the international access code 00, then the country code, the area or city code, and the telephone number.